 Follow the paved trail over a few small hills then left over the stream.
 Shortly after the stream, turn right, following the Reston Association markers toward Hunter Woods.

-If you take the sidewalk route you can make a stop at the Walker Nature Center, Reston’s center for environmental education.
+If you take the sidewalk route you can stop at the Walker Nature Center, Reston’s center for environmental education.
 The sidewalk dips into the woods a couple of times on the return, adding a little more hill work.
 When you reach Twin Branches Road again, turn left for the return to your car.

 Reston’s Walker Nature Center